 At the same time on Earth 2 in the Flash virtually all of the heroic characters on the show apart from Barry, Iris and Joe are all villains.
 Caitlin is Killer Frost, Cisco is the evil villain Reverb (his brother is also a villain on Earth 2), Firestorm is evil too, whilst Black Canary is Black Siren, a sadistic psychopath that loves using her powers to bring down buildings full of innocent people!

 Finally Zoom, though not a counterpart to Barry himself is still that universe’s version of the Flash and is an utter monster that all of Central City lives in fear of.
-Thus whilst they can’t use Batman, Superman, Wonder Woman and Lex Luthor they are still able to capture the essence of these stories by showing our heroes as villains, and villains as heroes.
+Whilst they can’t use Batman, Superman, Wonder Woman and Lex Luthor, they are still able to capture the essence of these stories by showing our heroes as villains, and villains as heroes.

 Zoom’s masterplan to destroy every universe by detonating a weapon on the original Earth which is at the centre of every Universe is similar to Owlman, an evil counterpart of Batman’s plan to destroy every universe by detonating a weapon on Earth Prime the original Earth from the animated movie Crisis on Two Earth’s.

 There are two things that the Flash and Batman have in common.
 One, they both have fought an evil cackling version of Mark Hamill for over 20 years.
 Two, they both saved every single universe from an evil version of themselves from another universe.